 Mr. Lyons is a featured athlete in Bear’s Boys: Thirty-Six Men Whose Lives Were Changed by Coach Paul Bryant by Eli Gold.
 Bear’s Boys is a collection of inspiring stories featuring 40 men whose lives were altered by their encounter with the legendary coach while they were players and coaches at Alabama.
 The stories of star players such as Joe Namath, Ken Stabler, Marty Lyons, Bob Baumhower, Cornelius Bennett, and Gene Stallings show how the Coach forever changed them as young men and ball players on the field and later in life after football.
 Marty was also featured in Legends of Alabama Football by Richard Scott in 2004.

-Marty is currently Color Analyst and Outback Bowl for the New York Jets, ESPN 1050 Game Day.
+Marty is currently Color Analyst for the New York Jets, ESPN 1050 Game Day.

 • University of Alabama

 • 1978, SEC Defensive Player of the Year

 • 1978, Alabama Defensive Player of the Year

 • 1978, Outstanding Defensive Lineman in the Nation; Awarded by the Columbus

 • Defensive Player of the Decade – 1970s

 • Election to the Alabama Team of the Century